shoneg/kurzzeitplaylists-server/README.md

 ## todo

-- set up db
-- create db script + executable
+- use db for express session
 - db api
 - write and read user from/to db
 - get playlists and write into db